Voting Rights Restoration Efforts in New York

 - Restoring the Right to Vote, Erika Wood, (2009)

 - The Brennan Center’s policy proposal for restoring voting rights for citizens with past criminal convictions.

 - De Facto Disenfranchisement, Erika Wood & Rachel Bloom (2008)

 - A report on how complex laws, poorly informed officials, and misinformation lead to the de facto disenfranchisement of citizens with past criminal convictions who are eligible to vote.

-For more information about the Brennan Center’s work on Restoring Voting Rights in Virginia, please contact Erin Kelley, at firstname.lastname@example.org.
+For more information about the Brennan Center’s work on Restoring Voting Rights in New York, please contact Erin Kelley, at firstname.lastname@example.org.